MSharbaf/CoMPers/Extended-Ecore-GLSP/README.md

 ## Runnig
   * Start the ecore-glsp server by running the lunch `org.eclipse.emfcloud.ecore.modelserver-app.Ecore-GLSP App.launch` configuration from Eclipse.
-  * Start the ecore-glsp client by running the launch `Start Electron Backend` configuration from VS code.
+  * Start the ecore-glsp client by running the launch `Start Browser` configuration from VS code.
   * After that you should be able to connect with your browser at localhost:3000.